 The HEC Lab is proud to share that Marc Calabretta, MA (October 4), Vanessa Sloan Morgan, PhD (October 5), and Arlanna Pugh, MSc (October 11) each successfully defended their graduate research in October.

 The HEC Lab is pleased to share our bi-monthly update for the A SHARED Future program.
 Follow the link below to see what the team has accomplished in August and September!
-A SHARED Future Update - August-September

 Recently, I had the opportunity to join Heather on a trip to the IISD Experimental Lakes Area (ELA) for their annual Community Fall Feast.
 We began the day with a tour of the facilities: Deputy Director Pauline Gerrard and Head Research Scientist Vince Palace showed us around the beautiful grounds and labs where many student researchers were hard at work.
 The research ELA conducts is vital in studying the impacts of human activities on freshwater lakes, educating the public and informing environmental policy.
 They spoke of one ongoing project where small amounts of mercury are added to a lake to mimic and better understand real life situations of atmospheric mercury contamination from industrial sources.

 On September 13th, 2017, Maori scholar and environmental consultant Lisa te Heuheu visited the HEC Lab at Queen’s University and delivered a guest talk on her work.
 We, at the HEC Lab, were tremendously privileged to host Lisa, and are thankful for her willingness to share insights from the work that she does.
 For further information, please see the announcement poster, here.